I sucked my thumb when I was a little girl. Well I actually sucked my thumb until I was 26!!

 But then after six months, in my opinion, it no longer feels like work at all, it feels easy and it becomes the most useful parenting aid out there.
 Here’s why:

 It’s usually after six months that teeth start cutting through the gums at a rapid rate.
 If you had breastfed up until that point then stopped and your baby had never took a dummy then I can imagine trying to comfort them would be fairly difficult.
-J is cutting three of his top teeth at the moment and as a result is spending a lot of time on the boob, it helps him to fall back to sleep when he’s woken up from his nap early in pain and it helps him to smile when he would otherwise be crying.
+Tiger is cutting three of his top teeth at the moment and as a result is spending a lot of time on the boob, it helps him to fall back to sleep when he’s woken up from his nap early in pain and it helps him to smile when he would otherwise be crying.

 It’s also usually after six months that babies start to catch sickness bugs and other horrible virus’, breastfeeding then becomes a lifesaver.
 Neither of my kids have ever refused the boob and not only does it provide them with essential fluids, it helps them rest, sleep and feel comforted.